htruong/htruong.github.io/hackable.md

 ### SanDisk Sansa Clip (2007)

-It has a SD card slot and runs Rockbox, an open-source firmware that allows your player to play every audio format imaginable.
-Also, who knows that [your MP3 player can run Doom](https://www.rockbox.org/)?
-No wireless.
-More space than a Nomad.
-Not too lame.
+It would have been otherwise a "no wireless, less space than a Nomad" device otherwise, but Rockbox transformed all that.
+Rockbox is an open-source firmware that allows your player to play every audio format imaginable.
+Also, who knows that [your MP3 player can run Doom now](https://www.rockbox.org/)?

+### Other notable devices

+- Chumby/Insignia Infocast 3: Good but outdated hardware, and it is no longer available.
+- Everything supported by Rockbox: Could be dicey.